What is Autism?

 - Discuss your concerns about your child/partner with the family doctor.
 They may suggest a referral to a (for a child) a paediatrician or in some cases a child psychiatrist.
 For adults, this referral may be to a psychiatrist or psychologist.

 Due to the complex nature of the disorder and changes in clinical definitions over time, research findings on the prevalence rate of autism varies considerably.
-According to the Australian Bureau of Statistics 2012 Survey of Ageing and Carers (SDAC), approximately one Australian in every 100 has a diagnosis of ASD, however, the prevalence rate is much higher in young people aged 5–19 years.
-Increases in diagnoses may be due to an increase in autism awareness and changes to the diagnostic criteria.
-A recent nationwide survey in the US found that one in 59 eight-year-old children were diagnosed with ASD.
+According to the Australian Bureau of Statistics (ABS) Survey of Disability, Ageing and Carers (SDAC), an estimated 164,000 Australians had autism in 2015 (ABS 2016).
+The number of people with autism in Australia has increased considerably in recent years and the prevalence of ASD is reportedly growing at a faster rate than any other disability (Australian Autism Alliance, 2020) Increases in diagnoses may be due to an increase in autism awareness and changes to the diagnostic criteria.

 DSM-5: What does it all mean?